matejskubic/ser-research/BE%2Dterna-SER-Connectors/DIIA-Connector/Azure-APIM/Recipient-Master-Data.md

 #_API Methods_

 ## **searchRecipientMasterData**
+Returns a list with basic information of the Recipients for the passed filtering criteria.

 ## Inbound data

-_The data is sent as a JSON object with the following mapping:_
+_The data is sent as a JSON object with the following mapping: _
 | Source | Destination | Comment |
 |--|--|--|
 | CompanyCode | LegalEntityId | Lowercase |